neparosaurus/rtx-bot/README.md

 # AMAZON BUYING BOT

+### NOTE

+This bot has been deprecated.
+I already got myself a graphic cards few months ago so I decided to stop maintaining this repository.

 ### About

 Amazon scraper built for purpose of buying RTX 3000 series graphic card on Amazon but can be used for any other product on Amazon.